Kernel

 Mark the current thread as not using the FPU.

-This function clears the internal FPU usage flag in the thread’s TCB.
-When this flag is cleared, the kernel will skip saving and restoring the FPU registers (S16–S31, FPSCR) during context switches involving this thread.
+The kernel will skip saving and restoring the FPU registers (S16–S31, FPSCR) during context switches involving this thread.

 See also